Securing Windows and PowerShell Automation

 Perhaps you've taken a hacking course at SANS and now you want to learn more Windows and Active Directory attack mitigations: SEC505 is that course.

 Learning PowerShell is also useful for another kind of security: job security.
 Employers are looking for people with these skills.
 You don't have to know any PowerShell to attend the course, we will learn it together.
 About half the labs during the week are PowerShell, while the rest use graphical security tools.
 Many of the PowerShell scripts written by the course author are free in GitHub (just go to http://SEC505.com).

 If you are an IT manager or CIO, the aim for this course is to have it pay for itself 10 times over within two years, because automation isn't just good for security, it can save money too.

-This course is designed for systems engineers, security architects, and the Security Operations (SecOps) team.
-The focus of the course is on how to automate the NSA Top 10 Mitigations, the CIS Critical Security Controls related to Windows, and the MITRE ATT&CK mitigations for Windows, especially the ones that are the difficult to implement in large environments.
+The focus of this course is on how to automate the NSA Top 10 Mitigations, the CIS Critical Security Controls related to Windows, and the MITRE ATT&CK mitigations for Windows, especially the ones that are the difficult to implement in large environments.